dityas/Protos/README.md

 Protos is a factored IPOMDP solver developed at [THINC Lab @ UGA](http://thinc.cs.uga.edu/).
 It uses Jesse Hoey's implementation of the symbolic Perseus and with some modifications, extends it to I-POMDPs.

 :heavy_exclamation_mark: The solver has only yet been tested on Linux systems.
-Running it on Windows might cause some problem because the paths are hardcoded in Linux format.
+Running it on Windows might cause problems because the paths are hardcoded in Linux format.

 :heavy_exclamation_mark: The solver works on Java 15 and above.
 Please use a Coretto VM or a GraalVM build of JVM.
 This might seriously help with performance.
 I haven't performed any formal benchmarks though.

+:heavy_exclamation_mark: Protos is constantly being developed and likely to undergo major changes as new features are added.
+If you are using this solver for research work, I would highly recommend cloning or forking the repo and having a local copy.

 **If you use this solver in your research, please cite the following paper.**
 ```